Is Hookah Smoking Safe?

 That is the short answer to a question that is growing in importance as hookah bars are sprouting up like weeds in cities across the US, including Buffalo.
 These establishments are located near college campuses and along major streets in Buffalo and Niagara Falls.
 Between 2000 and 2011, consumption of alternative tobacco products, such as hookahs, increased by 123 percent while at the same time cigarette use is down 33 percent.

 There are so many misperceptions about hookah smoking, they are difficult to count.
 People need to understand that hookah smoking is not safe.
-Roswell Park Cancer Institute recently participated in a study with the New York University School of Medicine to evaluate air samples in eight hookah bars in New York City.
+Roswell Park Comprehensive Cancer Center recently participated in a study with the New York University School of Medicine to evaluate air samples in eight hookah bars in New York City.
 The results of this study were published in the Journal of Tobacco Control.